Kshitij68/KnowledgeBank/Graph Databases/Intro-to-Neo4J.md

 This leads to a situation where we have to trade-off between computation time vs storage

 Neo4J offers three properties
-(i) Intuitivness: Much more intuitive as one can connect with real world scenarios much easily (ii) Speed: Much faster to understand and run queries on the data (iii) Agility: Much more agile.
+(i) Intuitiveness: Much more intuitive as one can connect with real world scenarios much easily (ii) Speed: Much faster to understand and run queries on the data (iii) Agility: Much more agile.
 It's quite easy to add/remove the data

--> Property: properties corrosponding to a particular node/relationship -> Relationship: relationship between two nodes
+-> Property: properties corresponding to a particular node/relationship -> Relationship: relationship between two nodes

 How do you use Neo4J?